Vector Addition Calculator

 360 degrees (or between

-2π in radians), although the adding vectors calculator accepts other values of the angle according to the same rules which govern trigonometric functions and their arguments.
+2π in radians), although this adding vectors calculator accepts other values of the angle according to the same rules which govern trigonometric functions and their arguments.

-Let us mention here that there does exist an equivalent of polar coordinates (magnitude and direction) in 3D called spherical coordinates.
+Let us mention that there does exist an equivalent of polar coordinates (magnitude and direction) in 3D called spherical coordinates.
 Nevertheless, they tend to be messy and are far less common in practice, so we skip them in our vector addition calculator.
+Still, you can learn more about them in our spherical coordinates calculator.

 Alright, we've come to know the object we're dealing with quite well.
 It's time to take a couple of them and see a description of how to add vectors.